MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.49.1 Enable Synchronization with I-Learn

-The app can be synced with ILearn and automatically pull in the users assignments.
+The app can be synced with I-Learn and automatically pull in the users assignments.

-#### 4.2.49.1 Google Chrome Addon add to Calendar
+#### 4.2.49.1 Google Chrome Add-on add to Calendar

 The app can have items added to it by the user highlighting them right clicking and selecting add to my calendar.
 The user will have to pick a date to add the item to.

-#### 4.2.49.2 Google Chrome Addon remind about upcoming deadline
+#### 4.2.49.2 Google Chrome Add-on remind about upcoming deadline

 A notification will pop up to let the user know that an upcoming deadline is approaching.